miklevin/LinuxPythonvimgit.com/journal.md

 depend on that, for if you learn vim, you will have a viable path to platform-independence, and that can not be allowed.

 So get your ass to vim!
 Do it now!
+It's already installed on your machine.
 Run, Forrest, run!
 Use vim and don't ever look back!

+{% include youtubePlayer.html id="zKr3dhdZMFo" %}

 Once you're on vim through WSL, you're already on Linux.
 Use vim to make a
 file: